wangbyz/label-smoothing-regularization-caffe/README.md

 # caffe implementation of label-smoothing regularization.

-## Bad news
-This method harms the performance in my experiments in face recognition about 2%.
+## Bad news: This method harms the performance in my experiments in face recognition about 2%.

 ### Label-smoothing regularization（LSR）
  A mechanism to regularize the classifier layer by estimating the marginalized effect of label-dropout during training.